 The marrow of this ritual was actualized when the constellation known as the Pleiades passed the zenith, enabling life to go on as it had.
 Had it failed to do so, the sun, the stars and other celestial bodies would turn into ferocious beasts who would descend to the earth and devour all the Aztecs.
 Then an earthquake would finish the destruction.

 Each year, once a favorable interpretation of the celestial signal was made, burning torch-lights were carried by runners all through the valley to rekindle the fires in each house.

 How the Quecholli Festival Is Celebrated

 The Quecholli Festival is celebrated on the 280th day of the Aztec year, at the end of 14th month.
 Mixcoatl, also known as the Cloud Serpent, was the Aztec deity of the chase, possessing the features of a deer or rabbit.
 He was also associated with the morning star.
 One of the four creators of the world, he created fire from sticks, enabling the creation of humans.

 The Quecholli Aztec festival honoured him by way of a ceremonial hunt.
 Quecholli was celebrated at the end of the 14th month, the same day on which the weapons were made.

 Chichen Itza Equinox

-Chichen Itza, one of the Mexico’s most famous and best preserved Mayan ruins, is situated on the Yucatan Peninsula.
-In each year on the Vernal Equinox, a beam of sunlight, as it hits the great El Castillo pyramid, brings into life a shadowy form that creates the illusion of a huge serpent slithering down its side.
+The Vernal Equinox occurs every year on the 21st of March.
+Chichen Itza, one of Mexico’s most famous and best preserved Mayan ruins, is situated on the Yucatan Peninsula.
+In each year, on the Vernal Equinox, a beam of sunlight hits the great El Castillo pyramid, bringing to life a shadowy form that creates the illusion that a huge serpent is slithering down its side.